B0ney/xmodits/README.md

 ## How to Use (CLI version)
-Note: On Windows, the CLI binary has been renamed to "xmodits-cli"
+Note: On Windows, the CLI binary has been renamed to "xmodits-cli.exe"

 ```
 xmodits <module path> [destination folder]